 KOST USA uses only high-quality virgin raw materials in our products.
 A product made from recycled glycol will almost always be lower in price but at what cost.
 The recycled glycol has already been used once and no matter how well the reclamation process works the fluid may contain impurities that will likely cause system contamination as well as reduced fluid life.

 Do you have concentration recommendations based on freeze protection you can offer?

 Yes – KOST USA can offer engineering data to assist in recommended concentration levels based on the desired freeze protection.
-Please contact your KOST USA sales representative.
+Please contact your KOST USA Sales Development Manager.

 Do you offer environmental services to help haul away used glycol?

 Yes – KOST USA can assist in disposal of used fluid.
-Please contact your KOST USA sales representative.
+Please contact your KOST USA Sales Development Manager.

 How can I tell if the glycol in an existing system is still within specifications?